-‘Clematis’ pen and ink with watercolour wash print by Rosemary Dodgson
+‘Clematis’ a print from an original pen and ink with watercolour wash by Rosemary Dodgson

 Size 43 x 35.5cms.

 Packaging in a loose roll in a heavy duty tube.

 This picture came from a trip to Ypres when I found I had some spare time.
 I had a wander around and found some lovely courtyard gardens and alleyways between houses; this clematis was falling over the wall of one house.
 It was a very productive day as I came away with several different pictures which I also have available on this site.
 This is part of a series of pictures based on pen and ink drawings with either watercolour washes with plain paper backgrounds or with acrylic ink backgrounds with the plant standing out without paint or ink colouring.

 Ready to ship in 1-3 business day